sofiavaldes/11281group42/README.md

 * Body-Parser

 # About
+Our group created this website for anyone who wants to learn more about the water quality in Florida and the specific data values for their county.
+There is an interactive map on the home page that is divided into Florida’s 67 counties and if you click on a county, its water quality data will pop up.
+There are also two tables at the bottom of the home page that rank the best and worst water qualities in the state.
+The resources and wildlife tabs have hyperlinks to organizations and articles relating to water quality and Florida’s aquatic ecosystems.
+The server is run using Node.js and the data is stored on MongoDB.

 # MongoDB Connection
 If you want to use your own mongoDB cluster, line 24 of the app.js file is the variable that it can be stored in.
 The current version uses a cluster that is owned by the developers.